shaunanilson/Covid19_Analysis_LSE/README.md

 # Covid19_Analysis_LSE

+Covid19 Analysis Report: Present within the Github repo as a pdf file.
+Covid19 Analysis Presentation: Available as an mp4 file within the Github Repo.
+Can be viewed by downloading and viewing the file.

 Assignment Activity 2 Observations:

 a.
 The number of cases amount 7582.
 However, the total number of rows within the dataframe amount to 7584.
 Hence, there are some rows containing null values.